kudragi/HTML-CSS/README.md

 # HTML-CSS
+# internship projects
-# these are my html and css minor and major projects during my internship
+#these are my html and css minor and major projects